LewisResearchGroup/ms-mint/docs/gui.md

 ## Peak Optimization

+ - Optimize retention times for all peaks or individual peaks
+ - Preview all peakshapes with quality indicator

 Retention times (RT) depend on the experiment and the specific chromatographic column used.
 Additionally, aging of the column leads to drifts in RT that have to be accounted for.
 The tools in the peak optimization tab can be used to quickly review all  peak definitions in